 With kind permission we are sharing Julie Anne’s message with you all.
 Over to Julie…

 Dear Bride-to-be, please stop hating pictures of yourself

 …I’m the same, and I think I’ve worked it out.
 So often, we don’t enjoy looking at photos of ourselves because we’re used to getting ready in front of a mirror.
 Here’s the science bit: Our faces aren’t symmetrical and when we see them flipped as a mirror-image in a photograph, it takes us by surprise.
 Not to mention the fact that we each have either a left or right dominant eye for vision – add this into the mix with an asymmetrical face seen the other-way-round from the view we’re used to in the mirror, and it’s no wonder we often take a dislike to our appearance in a photograph.

 And so we find ways to curate what we look like.
 We take selfies slightly from above so our eyes look bigger and our chins disappear – and how any mirror selfies do you see, posted publicly because as a reflected image those are the features, the view, the wielder of the phone-camera is used to?
 We’re not familiar with the full-length or side-on perspective.
 We criticise the aspects of our looks that in themselves are the very family resemblances that the gene pool passed on from those we love (I have my dad’s earlobes, my mum’s freckles and build, and I never got my teeth fixed…).

-I am excited to announce that the lovely Gemma of Taylor Wolf Photography is offering four of our couples the opportunity to save nearly £500 on wedding photography.
+I am excited to announce that the lovely Gemma of Betti Confetti Photography is offering four of our couples the opportunity to save nearly £500 on wedding photography.
 When she proposed this exclusive offer to me I was delighted that I’d be able to share it as I know that opportunities like this are rare, but pretty special if you can take advantage of them.